Episodes

 Welcome to Boundary Issues!
 In this brief preview episode, siblings Ayelet and Paul Waldman introduce themselves and discuss their plans for the show.

 Paul Waldman is a journalist and author whose work has appeared in dozens of newspapers and magazines including the Washington Post, where he was a columnist for many years.
-His Substack is called The Cross Section, and his most recent book is White Rural Rage: The Threat to American Democracy (with Tom Schaller).
+He is currently a columnist for MSNBC and Heatmap.
+His Substack newsletter is also called The Cross Section, and his most recent book is White Rural Rage: The Threat to American Democracy (with Tom Schaller).